jeff4/bionotes/_comp/astro.md

 1. Create new directory locally in `~/demo_files/`, **not** in Dropbox.
 Let's call it a1.
 (Will eventually delete a3 and a4).
 1. Within `~/a1-arm/`, run **pnpm install** to install dependencies
 1. Then in same home directory, run **pnpm create astro@latest --template satnaing/astro-paper**
+1. `pnpm run dev` won't work yet.
+You need to either:
+	* install astro using `pnpm add astro` OR
+	* invoke first run directly using `npx astro dev`.
+This command will say that we need to install `astro@5.4.3, OK to proceed (y/n)`.
+	* Note I chose first option and it's working now
 1. Change `.bash_profile` so that we have a new shortcut to execute. instead of `np` as an alias for `npm run dev`, etc., let's use **pp** as an alias for `pnpm run dev` whih starts the local server on port ...
 1. Create a new repo at GitHub
 1. Connect repo with Netlify so that this can run as vanilla as `https://jeffhwang-a1.netlify.app/`